neuralmagic/deepsparse/examples/ultralytics-yolo/ultralytics-readmes/sparsify-from-scratch-readme.md

 - **Pruning** systematically removes redundant weights from a network
 - **Quantization** reduces model precision by converting weights from `FP32` to `INT8`

-Pruning and Quantization can be applied with minimal accuracy loss when performed with access to training data.
+Pruning and Quantization can be applied with minimal accuracy loss when performed in a training-aware manner with access to training data.
 This allows the model to slowly adjust to the new optimization space as the pathways are removed or become less precise.

+See below for more details on the key algorithms:

 <details>
-    <summary><b>:scissors: Pruning: GMP</b></summary>
+    <summary><b>Pruning: GMP</b></summary>
     <br>

-Gradual magnitude pruning or **GMP** is the best algorithm for pruning.
-With it, the weights closest to zero are iteratively removed over several epochs or training steps up to a specified level of sparsity.
+Gradual magnitude pruning or GMP is the best algorithm for pruning.
+With it, the least impactful weights are iteratively removed over several epochs up to a specified level of sparsity.
 The remaining non-zero weights are then fine-tuned to the objective function.
 This iterative process enables the model to slowly adjust to a new optimization space after pathways are removed before pruning again.

 </details>

 <details>
-    <summary><b>:black_square_button: Quantization: QAT</b></summary>
+    <summary><b>Quantization: QAT</b></summary>
     <br>

-Quantization aware training or **QAT** is the best algorithm for quantization.
+Quantization aware training or QAT is the best algorithm for quantization.
 With it, fake quantization operators are injected into the graph before quantizable nodes for activations, and weights are wrapped with fake quantization operators.
 The fake quantization operators interpolate the weights and activations down to `INT8` on the forward pass but enable a full update of